damianhakert/damianhakert.github.io/source/_posts/2015-07-22-gitlab-7-13-released.markdown

 The script above, for instance, will execute all jobs with the type `build` first, followed by `test` and lastly `deploy`.
 The next builds are executed only if all previous succeeds.
-And, to speed-up building, all jobs for one type will be run in parallel automatically.
+And, to speed-up building, all jobs for one type will run in parallel automatically.

 This is the first step towards flexible and powerful build pipelines in